podio/podio-js/push-service/index.md

 After you [authenticated](http://podio.github.io/platformJS/authentication/) successfully you can start subscribing to push events using the `push` method.

-This method simple accepts the 'push object' that is attached to relavant carrier objects in API request responses:
+This method simply accepts the 'push object' that is attached to the relavant carrier objects in API call responses:

 Parameter      | Description
 :------------- | :-------------